My Gear

 Current Bodies

 In 2015, I switched from the Canon APS-C format to the Sony Full Frame Mirrorless system.
-My partner and I now have the exact same body, so we can share lenses.
+My partner and I now have the exact same body, so we can share all of our lenses.

 Sony A7R IV